The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Knitigating Circumstances by Kelly Sloan

-Kelly loves to travel, write and of course knit. her designs are inspired by color and texture.
+Kelly loves to travel, write and of course knit.
+Her designs are inspired by color and texture.

-What We Love: Kelly started blogging on the insistence of her daughter Emma, who has also been involved.
+I Love: Kelly started blogging on the insistence of her daughter Emma, who has also been involved.
 They love to share their designs, knitting projects, yarns they love and stories of life along the way.

 Lorna Hamilton-Browns Blog by Lorna Hamilton